-Want to have your work published?
+Want to have your work published or become a media RD?
 Amy is available for one-on-one media coaching through the idea generation and pitch process—and she specializes in working with other health professionals (including dietitians, personal trainers, doctors, and more).
 She is also available to work with freelance writers.

-Before she was a registered dietitian nutritionist, Amy was a magazine and .com editor for eight-plus years—on staff at titles including Health, Prevention, Parents, American Baby (now Fit Pregnancy and Baby), Weight Watchers Magazine, and WeightWatchers.com.
-In addition, her writing has been published in dozens of publications, including Dr. Oz the Good Life, ReadersDigest.com, Self.com, EverydayHealth.com, Women's Health, Ladies' Home Journal, FitnessMagazine.com, Consumer Reports ShopSmart, Yoga Journal, Runner's World, Sonima.com, and more.
+Before she went back to school to become a dietitian, Amy was a magazine and .com editor for eight-plus years—on staff at titles including Health, Prevention, Parents, American Baby (now Fit Pregnancy and Baby), Weight Watchers Magazine, and WeightWatchers.com.
+In addition, her writing has been published in dozens of publications, including Dr. Oz the Good Life, , , , Women's Health, Ladies' Home Journal, , Consumer Reports ShopSmart, Yoga Journal, Runner's World, , and more.
 (For examples of her work, see here.)

 Amy will help you pen a winning pitch and get your pitch into the right hands, then figure out what to do next.
 She'll also let you in on trade secrets—such as the best ways to pitch, how much lead time you need to take into account, and the best time and way to follow up.